 Experiments M. menidia offspring reared in different levels of pCO2 found reduced early life growth and survival more in the earliest and latest times in the spawning season, potentially due to transgenerational effects based on the conditions wild parents experienced (Murray et al., 2014; Baumann et al., 2018).
 M. menidia has remarkably high natural variability in sensitivity to acidification, though.
 When pCO2 and temperature treatments were combined to test for interactive effects, pCO2 had no effect on larval growth and survival and few interacting effects with temperature on hatch length and survival (Murray et al., 2018).
 Similarly, in an experiment crossing pCO2 and DO treatments, high pCO2 had no isolated effect on early life response variables but synergistically interacted with DO to reduce hatch survival at 3 mg L-1 DO (Cross et al., 2019).
 In contrast, M. menidia in another pCO2 × DO experiment had significantly reduced post-hatch survival under high pCO2 (Morrell and Gobler, 2020).
 Implementing diel cycling of these variables to imitate natural fluctuations has either improved (Cross et al., 2019) or exacerbated the impacts (Morrell and Gobler, 2020).
 Another response that has previously been quantified is reproduction, with high CO2 significantly reducing fecundity at 24°C but slightly increasing it at 17°C (Concannon et al., 2021).

-High natural variability in sensitivity to three co-occurring stressors doesn’t paint a particularly clear picture for predicting broader consequences of M. menidia responses, but studying the underlying physiological and energetic mechanisms can enhance previous results.
-Mechanisms of response are important for understanding the capacity for acclimation because some changes in physiology across different levels of a stressor lead other observable responses unchanged in a process called phenotypic buffering (Sunday et al., 2014).
+High natural variability in sensitivity to three co-occurring stressors makes predicting broader consequences of M. menidia responses challenging, but revealing the underlying physiological and energetic mechanisms can improve results.
+Mechanisms of response are also important for understanding the capacity for acclimation because some changes in physiology across different levels of a stressor lead other observable responses unchanged in a process called phenotypic buffering (Sunday et al., 2014).
 In this way a lack of effects in experiments do not necessarily mean there are no energetic costs or tradeoffs that may affect fitness and population growth.
-Quantifying the mechanisms responsible for significant changes that have been observed can improve understanding of ways in which stressors interact, for example the Bohr and Root effects in which low blood pH may increase hypoxia-sensitivity by reducing hemoglobin-oxygen binding affinity and capacity, respectively (Brauner and Randall, 1996; Wells, 2009).
+Even small changes in growth and survival can have strong effects on recruitment (Houde 1989-Subtleties and episodes).
+Quantifying the mechanisms underlying individual-level responses can improve understanding of ways in which stressors interact (Brauner and Randall, 1996; Wells, 2009).
 Establishing mechanisms of response throughout the life cycle can also help connect individual responses to population-level consequences (Nisbet et al., 2000; National Research Council, 2005; Watson et al., 2020).
 Characterizing the full distribution of responses to global change stressors through multiple replicated studies can reveal whether a great enough proportion of a given species is substantially impacted enough to affect population size and, subsequently, the species that consume or are preyed upon by that species (Wittman and Pörtner, 2013; Baumann et al., 2019).
 This dissertation addresses these needs by quantifying mechanistic responses of M. menidia to acidification, temperature, and hypoxia and modeling the energetic processes responsible for whole-organism hypoxia effects.

 Objectives